grpc/proposal/A85-lrs-custom-metrics-changes.md

 ### LRS APIs in XdsClient or LrsClient

-The LRS API in XdsClient (or LrsClient, if the implementation has split the LRS APIs into their own interface) currently provide a way to obtain a locality stats handle that is keyed by LRS server, CDS and EDS resource names, and locality.
+The LRS API in XdsClient (or LrsClient, if the implementation has split the LRS APIs into their own interface) currently provides a way to obtain a locality stats handle that is keyed by LRS server, CDS and EDS resource names, and locality.
 We will add the propagation bits as another dimension of this key.